Famous Birthdays·May 8·Adolphe-Basile Routhier

 Biography

-Sir Adolphe-Basile Routhier was a pillar of Quebec's legal and literary establishment in the decades following Confederation.
-As a judge, he served on the Superior Court of Quebec and later became its Chief Justice, known for his intellectual rigor and conservative Catholic values.
-His parallel career in letters, however, secured his place in national memory.
-In 1880, the organizing committee for the Saint-Jean-Baptiste Society festivities in Quebec City commissioned a patriotic song.
-Calixa Lavallée was asked to compose the music, and Routhier, already a respected poet, won the contest to write the text.
-His French verses, beginning 'Ô Canada!
-Terre de nos aïeux,' were first performed on June 24, 1880.
-While the English version would evolve separately, Routhier's original lyricism provided the solemn and enduring French-language foundation for what became, a century later, Canada's official national anthem.
+Sir Adolphe-Basile Routhier served as Chief Justice of Quebec's Superior Court while building a parallel career as a poet.
+His intellectual rigor and conservative Catholic values defined his legal work in the decades after Confederation.
+In 1880, the Saint-Jean-Baptiste Society organizing committee sought a patriotic song for Quebec City's festivities.
+Calixa Lavallée composed the music, while Routhier, already a respected poet, won the contest to supply the text.
+His French verses began 'Ô Canada!
+Terre de nos aïeux' and were first performed on June 24, 1880.
+The English version later developed separately, but Routhier's original lyricism provided the solemn French-language foundation for what became, a century later, Canada's official national anthem.

 #1 When Adolphe-Basile Was Born